CopernicaMarketingSoftware/Documentation/Mailerq/5.0/message-store-options.md

 storage-ttl:            3600
 ```

-The message store is completely optional: if you set the "storage-address"
+This message store is completely optional: if you set the "storage-address"
 variable to an empty string, MailerQ works just as well (even faster
 because no extra communication with the storage server is necessary), but
 the load on RabbitMQ and the network will be much higher.